Renal Artery Stenosis

 Medication Summary

 The general approach to therapy of ischemic nephropathy involves control of hypertension, preferably with angiotensin-converting enzyme (ACE) inhibitors or angiotensin receptor blockers (ARBs).
 Unfortunately, these two classes of drugs may lead to increased serum creatinine levels and hyperkalemia, limiting their utility.
-In this case, calcium channel blockers are likely the most useful and best-tolerated agents.
+In that case, calcium channel blockers are likely the most useful and best-tolerated agents.

 Initiate strict control of serum cholesterol, which usually requires the use of statins, as with all conditions associated with atherosclerosis.
 A study by Bianchi et al suggested that statins, in addition to ACE inhibitors and ARBs, may reduce proteinuria and slow the progression of kidney disease.[71]